-Extension Minimum Architecture Enabled by default Description compnum ARMv8.2-A ARMv8.3-A Enable the complex number SIMD extensions. or later This implies fp16 and simd. crc ARMv8-A ARMv8.1-A or later Enable CRC instructions. crypto ARMv8-A No Enable cryptographic extensions.
-This implies fp, simd, aes and sha2. aes ARMv8-A No Enable the AES cryptographic extensions.
+Extension Minimum Architecture Enabled by default Description i8mm ARMv8.2-A ARMv8.6-A or later Enable Int8 Matrix Multiply extension. f32mm ARMv8.2-A No Enable F32 Matrix Multiply extension. f64mm ARMv8.2-A No Enable F64 Matrix Multiply extension. bf16 ARMv8.2-A ARMv8.6-A or later Enable BFloat16 extension. compnum ARMv8.2-A ARMv8.3-A Enable the complex number SIMD extensions. or later This implies fp16 and simd. crc ARMv8-A ARMv8.1-A Enable CRC instructions. or later crypto ARMv8-A No Enable cryptographic extensions.
+This implies 0.1 fp, simd, aes and sha2. aes ARMv8-A No Enable the AES cryptographic extensions.
 This implies fp and simd. sha2 ARMv8-A No Enable the SHA2 cryptographic extensions.
 This implies fp and simd. sha3 ARMv8.2-A No Enable the ARMv8.2-A SHA2 and SHA3 cryptographic extensions.
 This implies fp, simd and sha2. sm4 ARMv8.2-A No Enable the ARMv8.2-A SM3 and SM4 cryptographic extensions.
 This implies fp and simd. fp ARMv8-A ARMv8-A or later Enable floating-point extensions. fp16 ARMv8.2-A ARMv8.2-A or later Enable ARMv8.2 16-bit floating-point support.
-This implies fp. lor ARMv8-A ARMv8.1-A or later Enable Limited Ordering Regions extensions. lse ARMv8-A ARMv8.1-A or later Enable Large System extensions. pan ARMv8-A ARMv8.1-A or later Enable Privileged Access Never support. profile ARMv8.2-A No Enable statistical profiling extensions. ras ARMv8-A ARMv8.2-A or later Enable the Reliability, Availability and Serviceability extension. rcpc ARMv8.2-A ARMv8.3-A or later Enable the weak release consistency extension.
+This implies fp. lor ARMv8-A ARMv8.1-A or later Enable Limited Ordering Regions extensions. lse ARMv8-A ARMv8.1-A or later Enable Large System extensions. pan ARMv8-A ARMv8.1-A or later Enable Privileged Access Never support.

-rdma ARMv8-A ARMv8.1-A Enable ARMv8.1 Advanced SIMD extensions. or later This implies simd. simd ARMv8-A ARMv8-A or Enable Advanced SIMD extensions.
-This im- later plies fp. sve ARMv8.2-A No Enable the Scalable Vector Extensions.
-This implies fp16, simd and compnum. dotprod ARMv8.2-A ARMv8.4-A Enable the Dot Product extension.
-This im- - or later plies simd. fp16fml ARMv8.2-A ARMv8.4-A Enable ARMv8.2 16-bit floating-point multi- • or later plication variant support.
-This implies fp16. sb ARMv8-A ARMv8.5-A Enable the speculation barrier instruction sb. or later • predres ARMv8-A ARMv8.5-A Enable the Execution and Data and Prediction 1 or later instructions. rng ARMv8.5-A No Enable ARMv8.5-A random number 8 instructions. ssbs ARMv8-A ARMv8.5-A Enable Speculative Store Bypassing Safe state 11101/17/0 11 or later read and write.
-A D M 0 E A memtag ARMv8.5-A No Enable ARMv8.5-A Memory Tagging Extensions.
+profile ARMv8.2-A No Enable statistical profiling extensions. ras ARMv8-A ARMv8.2-A or later Enable the Reliability, Availability and Serviceability extension. rcpc ARMv8.2-A ARMv8.3-A or later Enable the weak release consistency extension. rdma ARMv8-A ARMv8.1-A or later Enable ARMv8.1 Advanced SIMD extensions.
+This implies simd. simd ARMv8-A ARMv8-A or later Enable Advanced SIMD extensions.
+This implies fp. sve ARMv8.2-A No Enable the Scalable Vector Extensions.
+This implies fp16, simd and compnum. dotprod ARMv8.2-A ARMv8.4-A or later Enable the Dot Product extension.
+This implies simd. fp16fml ARMv8.2-A ARMv8.4-A or later Enable ARMv8.2 16-bit floating-point multiplication variant support.
+This implies fp16. sb ARMv8-A ARMv8.5-A or later Enable the speculation barrier instruction sb. predres ARMv8-A ARMv8.5-A or later Enable the Execution and Data and Prediction instructions. rng ARMv8.5-A No Enable ARMv8.5-A random number instructions. ssbs ARMv8-A ARMv8.5-A or later Enable Speculative Store Bypassing Safe state read and write. memtag ARMv8.5-A No Enable ARMv8.5-A Memory Tagging Extensions. tme ARMv8-A No Enable Transactional Memory Extensions. sve2 ARMv8-A No Enable the SVE2 Extension. sve2-bitpermARMv8-A No Enable SVE2 BITPERM Extension. sve2-sm4 ARMv8-A No Enable SVE2 SM4 Extension. sve2-aes ARMv8-A No Enable SVE2 AES Extension.
+This also enables the .Q->.B form of the pmullt and pmullb instructions. sve2-sha3 ARMv8-A No Enable SVE2 SHA3 Extension.